 Town Creek man sentenced in bank robberies

 Jul.
-6—A Town Creek man was sentenced to 154 months in prison for his role in robbing two Lowndes County banks during 2020, according to the U.S. Attorney's Office in Montgomery.
+7—A Town Creek man was sentenced to 154 months in prison for his role in robbing two Lowndes County banks during 2020, according to the U.S. Attorney's Office in Montgomery.

 Both men were ordered to serve three years of supervised release after their prison terms and to pay $9,918 in restitution to the banks.
 There is no parole in the federal system, according to a statement from the U.S. Attorney's Office.